grecosalvatore/nlpguard/docs/source/nlpguard.rst

 Explainer
 ==========

-The **Explainer** component of NLPGuard is responsible for explaining how different tokens are categorized into protected attributes.
-This module is useful when you need to understand why a certain token was classified under a particular protected attribute.
+The **Explainer** component extracts the most important predictive words used by the classifier to make predictions.

 .. automodule:: nlpguard.explainer.explainer
    :members: